 Among Grasshopper's notable flights was a jump in April 2013 that saw the 10-story vehicle fly 820 feet (250 m) high.
 In June 2013, Grasshopper leaped 1,066 feet (325 m) and made a near-perfect landing.
 A subsequent flight test in August included a 100-foot lateral or sideways maneuver before the rocket touched down safely on the ground.

-In 2014, SpaceX then moved toward flights of its F9R ("R" stands for reusable) rocket, which soared 820 feet (250 m) high in a flight in April and then 3,300 feet (1,000 m) the following month.
-Additionally, the company made a world-first controlled splashdown of the first stage of Falcon 9 on April 18, during a Dragon spacecraft resupply run to the International Space Station.
+On April 18, 2014, SpaceX made a world-first controlled splashdown of the first stage of a Falcon 9, during a Dragon spacecraft resupply run to the International Space Station.

 Musk's ultimate goal is to establish a colony on Mars by bringing the cost of spaceflight down as much as he can.
 Launch costs are considered one of the toughest things to overcome, since it takes a lot of fuel and velocity for a rocket to fight against Earth's gravity to bring items into space.